kHzMarco/RetroComputersWithAI/README.md

 **Important note:** Pay much attention to the current user names and passwords.
 In my case, the user was already preconfigured in the image.
 The user name was **orangepi** and the password was **orangepi**.
 This user has admin permissions, so nothing had to be configured.

-Screenshot of the orangepi running
+Screenshot of the orangepi running:

 ![OrangePi running](/screenshots/OrangepiBoot.jpg "OrangePi running")

 ### 2. Add the current user to the dialout group